rmakinn/rkinneavy/content/docs/linux/config/home.md

+---
+weight: 10
+bookFlatSection: false
+bookCollapseSection: true
+title: "~/"
+---

-# *There's no place like $HOME~*
+# *There's no place like* `$HOME`

 Below I describe my home folder layout and why I do things the way I do, perhaps you'll get something out of it.
-It's a little excessive, I know, but what can you do? 🤷‍♂
+It's a little excessive, I know, but I couldn't help myself.
+What can you do? 🤷‍♂

 ---